Resolving power: A general approach to compare the distinguishing ability of threshold-free evaluation metrics: Abstract

 \section{Abstract}

 {Selecting an evaluation metric is fundamental to model development, but uncertainty remains about when certain metrics are preferable and why.
 This paper introduces the concept of \emph{resolving power} to describe the ability of an evaluation metric to distinguish between binary classifiers of similar quality.
 This ability depends on two attributes: 1.
 The metric's response to improvements in classifier quality (its signal), and 2.
 The metric's sampling variability (its noise).
 The paper defines resolving power generically as a metric's sampling uncertainty scaled by its signal.
-The primary application of resolving power is to assess threshold-free evaluation metrics, such as the area under the receiver operating characteristic curve (AUROC) and the area under the precision-recall curve (AUPRC).
-A simulation study compares the AUROC and the AUPRC in a variety of contexts.
+A simulation study compares the area under the receiver operating characteristic curve (AUROC) and the and the area under the precision-recall curve (AUPRC) in a variety of contexts.
 It finds that the AUROC generally has greater resolving power, but that the AUPRC is better when searching among high-quality classifiers applied to low prevalence outcomes.
-The paper concludes by proposing an empirical method to estimate resolving power that can be applied to any dataset and any initial classification model.}
+The paper also proposes an empirical method to estimate resolving power that can be applied to any dataset and any initial classification model.
+The AUROC is useful for developing the resolving power concept, but it has been criticized for being misleading.
+Newer metrics developed to address its interpretative issues can be easily incorporated into the resolving power framework.
+The best metrics for model search will be both interpretable and high in resolving power.
+Sometimes these objectives will conflict and how to address this tension remains an open question.}

 \keywords{Evaluation metrics, Binary classification, Receiver Operating Characteristic, Precision-Recall}